-Joshua has completed three judicial clerkships, two at the Supreme Court of Canada (for Justice Clément Gascon) and one at the Federal Court (for Justice Rennie, now of the Federal Court of Appeal).
+Joshua has completed three judicial clerkships, two at the Supreme Court of Canada (for Justice Clément Gascon) and one at the Federal Court (for Justice Donald J. Rennie, now of the Federal Court of Appeal).
 He also worked for two years as a litigator in commercial law, intellectual property law, and constitutional law at Blake, Cassels & Graydon LLP.
-He has expertise in public, constitutional, and criminal law.
+His core expertise relates to public, constitutional, and criminal law.
+And his practice centres on appellate advocacy, including consulting on all aspects of advocacy before the Supreme Court of Canada.

-Joshua is passively bilingual, and he continues to study and improve his French.
+Joshua is functionally bilingual, and works in both English and French.
+He continues to study and improve his French.

 Presentation: Constitutionality of Polygamy Prohibitions (Law, Culture & The Humanities; Carleton; March 2019)